 Temporarily Restricted Net Assets - Net assets subject to donor-imposed stipulations that may or may not be met, by either actions of the Organization and/or the passage of time.
-When a restriction expires, temporarily restricted net assets are transferred to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
+When a restriction expires, temporarily restricted net assets are transferred to unrestricted net assets and reported in the statements of activities as Net Assets Released from Restrictions.